Last updated on

 DIRECTIONS

-- In a large mixing bowl, combine your hash browns, salt, black pepper, chives, sour cream, shredded cheddar cheese, cream of chicken soup, and your cooked onion.
+- In a large mixing bowl, combine your hash browns, salt, black pepper, garlic powder, sour cream, shredded cheddar cheese, cream of chicken soup, and your cooked onion.
 Stir well.
-It may take some serious arm muscle to work this all together if your hash browns are still frozen but should mix easily if thawed.

-- Take the casserole out of the oven and sprinkle your crushed corn flakes and add them on top of the casserole before putting it back in the oven for an additional 5 minutes.
+- Take the casserole out of the oven and sprinkle the crushed corn flakes on the top.
+Put back in the oven for an additional 5 minutes but watch carefully so the topping doesn't burn.

 - Remove from the oven and serve immediately.